actigraph/CentrePointIntegrationGuide/README.md

 The [CentrePoint V3 API](https://github.com/actigraph/CentrePoint3APIDocumentation) will support the following operations in the future:

-+ Retrieve analytics data (i.e. sleep periods, wear periods, steps, cut points, etc.)
++ Retrieve subject analytics data (i.e. sleep periods, wear periods, daily statistics, steps, cut points, etc.)

 ## CentrePoint V2 API

 ActiGraph continues to support the [CentrePoint V2 API](https://github.com/actigraph/StudyAdminAPIDocumentation).
-This API
+This API is based on a different authentication mechanism that the CentrePoint V3 API and therefore requires a different set of credentials.

-which currently supports the following operations.
+The CentrePoint V2 API currently supports the following operations: